Adyen/adyen-commercetools/extension/docs/CreditCardIntegration.md

     ```
 1. Extension module makes a [payment request](https://docs.adyen.com/developers/payment-methods/cards-with-3d-secure#step4completepayment) and save following information to the payment object:
     * `Payment.interfaceInteractions` with `type='completePayment'` that contains request and response with Adyen
-    * `Payment.transactions` with a transaction `type='Charge' and state='Pending'` will be changed to a new state according to [the returned result code](IntegrationGuide.md#mapping-from-adyen-result-codes-to-ctp-transaction-state).
+    * `Payment.transactions` with a transaction `type='Authorization' and state='Pending'` will be changed to a new state according to [the returned result code](IntegrationGuide.md#mapping-from-adyen-result-codes-to-ctp-transaction-state).
     * `pspReference` will be saved in a matching transaction from the previous point in a field `Payment.transactions.interactionId`
 1. Shop validates the payment and presents the payment result to the shopper.